 AUTEC is an institutional ethics committee approved by the Health Research Council Ethics Committee (HRCEC) of New Zealand.
-Approval by HRCEC provides recognition that AUTEC is functioning according to internationally set standards.
-AUTEC reports annually to the Council of AUT University and the HRCEC.
+Approval by HRCEC provides recognition that AUTEC is functioning according to international standards.
+AUTEC reports annually to the AUT Council and the HRCEC.

-It is the policy of the University that all staff or student research involving human subjects (with the exception of special cases) must receive approval from AUTEC prior to commencement.
+AUT policy is that all staff or student research involving human participants must receive approval from AUTEC prior to commencing.
+There are some exceptions.